wxie2017/wxie2017.github.io/pages/speech/mentally_ready_for_mentor.md

 There are many projects ahead.
 My mentor and I are both committed to the goals.
 The question should not be "am I ready?", I should stay ready for my mentor.

-Remember the little wisdom words for the mentor:
+Remember the little wisdom words from the mentor:
 You use your experience, and I will use mine to help you.

 Thank you.